RenderKit/embree/doc/src/compilation.md

 compilation set the toolset to "LLVM_v142".

-Do not change the toolset manually in a solution file (neither through the project properties dialog, nor through the "Use Intel Compiler" project context menu), because then some compiler specific command line options cannot be set by CMake.
+Do not change the toolset manually in a solution file (neither through the project properties dialog nor through the "Use Intel Compiler" project context menu), because then some compiler-specific command line options cannot be set by CMake.

 Most configuration parameters described in the [CMake Configuration]